OfficeDev/teams-toolkit/templates/scenarios/js/dashboard-tab/README.md

 | `footer()`  | Customize the content of the widget footer                                                                                                    |
 | `styling()` | Customize the widget style                                                                                                                    |

-> All methods are optional.
-If you do not override any method, the default widget layout will be used.
+> All method overrides are optional.

 Here's a sample widget implementation: